In case you didn’t catch the news already, I am very (very) pregnant with child #3.

 I’ve been thinking a lot about my own newborn sleep plan.
 I was not a child sleep consultant back when I had my first two children, but I did a ton of reading when my first was an exhausted cranky mess, and learned a lot.
 I am hoping to share my journey with #3 – with all it struggles as well as successes – with all of you.
 So this is my first post with that in mind.
 “Juanita” is expected to come via induction at around 37 weeks.
 At her last check-up, she was in the first percentile for weight.
 While there is some room for error, given that this was her 5th measurement where she was less than 5%, it’s very very likely that she’ll be very small.
 Plus three weeks early.
 Which does make a difference, even if lots of folks say that 37 weeks is full term.
 So given all that backstory, and given the uncertainties of pregnancy and childbirth in general, and a high-risk pregnancy (due to her small size) in particular, here is what I am thinking.

 Well, this is my plan, anyway.
 Remembering very little of what it is like to actually have a newborn.
 Feel free to laugh, either now or later, when it is undoubtedly 100 times more complicated than I expect.
 And if this helps anyone else who is pregnant, awesome!
 And if you'd like help coming up with your own personalized sleep plan for your child, newborn or otherwise, set up a complimentary sleep consultation ASAP, before I go out on maternity leave!
+The American Academy of Pediatrics recently reduced their room sharing recommendations from the first 12 months of life to the first 6 months of life.

 This is good news for many parents, as sharing a room with an infant past the early months of life can lead to many night wakings.
 Now you can sleep well and not feel guilty.
 Win:win.
 But Emily Oster goes a step further in her recent article, New AAP Guidelines on Breastfeeding and Safe Sleep, and says that actually, the evidence the AAP cites says that the risk of SIDS actually drops significantly at four months, not six.
 Meanwhile, she says, the protective benefit of room sharing is weak.
 So she suggests that actually, parents could stop room sharing safely at four months, and lots of evidence she has found says that babies who sleep better at 4 months continue to be better sleepers at 9 months and even at 30 months.
 And anecdotally, in my work, I see a huge decrease in the number of night wakings for both parent and child when children are moved to their own bedrooms (or to their siblings’ bedrooms, assuming their siblings are relatively good sleepers).
 Of course, Emily Oster is not the AAP and if you want to be extra conservative, go with their recommendations.
 But I find her arguments quite persuasive.
 Parents, it's not to late to finish out 2022 well-rested!
 Book a complimentary sleep consultation here and find out more.
 Better sleep is guaranteed.
 The American Academy of Pediatrics updated their safe sleep guidelines in July, stating they now recommend that parents share a room – but not a bed – with their infants for at least the first 6 months of life.
 Previously, the recommendation had been for 12 months.